spacewasabi/LCWM/README.md

 ## Lessons

-- hello : including libraries and calling functions.
+- hello : including libraries and calling functions
-- variable : declaring variables.
+- variable : declaring variables
 - args : how to ask the user for an input
+- calc : how to do quick maths
+- io_calc : same as above but with user input

 ## Tools